risingwavelabs/risingwave-docs/docs/troubleshoot/troubleshoot-oom.md

 Instead of solely addressing the memory problem, we recommend investigating why the barrier is getting stuck.
 This issue could be caused by heavy streaming jobs, sudden impact of input traffic, or even some temporary issues.

-Please refer to [Troubleshoot high latency](/troubleshoot/troubleshoot-high-latency.md) for more details.
+Please refer to [High latency](/troubleshoot/troubleshoot-high-latency.md) for more details.

 ## OOM during prefetching

 If OOM occurs during long batch queries, it might result from excessive memory usage on compute nodes.
-In such case, consider reducing the memory usage of prefetching by adjusting the value of the `storage.prefetch_buffer_capacity_mb` parameter in the TOML file.
+In such a case, consider reducing the memory usage of prefetching by adjusting the value of the `storage.prefetch_buffer_capacity_mb` parameter in the TOML file.

 The `storage.prefetch_buffer_capacity_mb` configuration defines the maximum memory allowed for prefetching.
 It aims to optimize streaming executor and batch query performance through pre-reading.
 This feature allows hummock to read larger chunks of data in a single I/O operation, but at a higher memory cost.
 When the memory usage during prefetch operations reaches this limit, hummock will revert to the original read method, processing data in 64 KB blocks.
 If you set the parameter to 0, this feature will be disabled.
 By default, it is set to 7% of the total machine memory.